Recognizing frailty: An introduction for health care professionals

 No specific qualifications are required to attend the course.

 Update for the course starting on 24th September2018:

 Course materials will now also be available in Spanish!
 Register for the course via the form.
 Once the course starts, you can choose to follow the materials in the English section, or in the Spanish section.

-Actualización del curso que empieza el 18 de Junio 2018:
+Actualización del curso que empieza el 24 de Septiembre 2018:

 Los materiales del curso también estarán disponibles en español!
 Regístrese para el curso a través del formulario.
 Una vez que el curso comienza, puede elegir seguir los materiales en la sección en Inglés, o en la sección en Español.

 The FACET Free Online Course is a short course (two weeks long comprising around 4 hours of material) with content, activities and interactions related with the identification of frailty in older adults.

 In general, the content of the course will cover the importance of monitoring frailty, signals and symptoms, risk factors, how frailty fits in current health care practice, and solutions/strategies to determine frailty in an older adult.